clojure-emacs/cider/ROADMAP.md

 ### Move hotload deps to CIDER

+The deps hotloading has been broken in clj-refactor.el for a while now.
+It'd be nice if we reimplement it in CIDER.

 ### Move the ns-cleanup functionality to CIDER

+Pretty useful functionality, although potentially this can be achieved by shelling out some external tool as well.

 ## Socket REPL support (and potentially unrepl/prepl support as well)